 Inside there are some buildings of interest, including the Civic Aquarium, the Civic Arena (a multipurpose stadium of 1807, where sporting events are held) and the most famous Arco della Pace, the triumphal arch of Milan, built to celebrate peace.

 Santa Maria delle Grazie is undoubtedly the most famous church in Milan and is known for hosting one of the most beautiful masterpieces ever made, the painting of the Last Supper by Leonardo da Vinci.

 Thousands of tourists come here every year to admire this painting.

 Leonardo da Vinci’s Last Supper is kept inside the refectory of the Dominican convent of Santa Maria delle Grazie.
 Leonardo created this work between 1494 and 1498.

-Unfortunately over time, due to environmental conditions and historical events, the work has undergone serious deterioration and can only be partially seen.
-To avoid that the painting can still be damaged, it is kept in particular environmental conditions, determined by the air treatment, and can only be visited by groups of maximum 25 visitors at a time, every 15 minutes.
+Unfortunately, over time, due to environmental conditions and historical events, the work has undergone serious deterioration and can only be partially seen.
+To avoid the painting can still be damaged, it is kept in particular environmental conditions, determined by the air treatment, and can only be visited by groups of maximum of 25 visitors at a time, every 15 minutes.

 Basilica of Sant’Ambrogio